-Reference Title Summary of Policy Highland-wide e Local Developm ent Plan (2012) Policy 28 Sustainable Design See Table 2 above for full policy details.
-Policy 53 Minerals and Soils The Council will support the following areas for mineral extraction: Extension of an existing operation/site; Re-opening of a dormant quarry; A reserve underlying a proposed development where it would be desirable to extract prior to development Before a new site for minerals development will be given permission, it must be shown that other existing reserves have been exhausted or are no longer viable or, for construction aggregates, amount to less than a ten-year supply of permitted reserves.
+Reference Title Summary of Policy HwLDP (201 HwLDP (2012) Policy 28 Sustainable Design See Table 2 for full policy details Policy 30 Physical Constraints See Table 6 for full policy details Policy 53 Minerals and Soils The Council will support the following areas for mineral extraction: Extension of an existing operation/site Re-opening of a dormant quarry A reserve underlying a proposed development where it would be desirable to extract prior to development.
+Before a new site for minerals development will be given permission, it must be shown that other existing reserves have been exhausted or are no longer viable or, for construction aggregates, amount to less than a ten-year supply of permitted reserves.
 The Council will support borrow pits which are near to or on the site of the associated development if it can be demonstrated that they are the most suitable source of material, are time limited and appropriate environmental safeguards are in place for the workings and the reclamation.
 Geodiversity will also be considered when assessing proposals; the Council may set out conditions covering working methods, restoration and after use to safeguard the geodiversity value.
 Geodiversity value may occur outwith designated sites.
 The Council will encourage opportunities to enhance geodiversity in all relevant development proposals including the potential to create, extend or restore geodiversity interests e.g. during mineral working and restoration.
-The Council will safeguard all existing economically significant, workable minerals reserves/operations from incompatible development which is likely to sterilise it unless: There is no alternative site for the development; and The extraction of mineral resources will be completed before the development commences.
-All minerals developments will have to provide information on pollution prevention, restoration and mitigation proposals.
+The Council will safeguard all existing economically significant, workable minerals reserves/operations from incompatible development which is likely to sterilise it unless: there is no alternative site for the development; and the extraction of mineral resources will be completed before the development commences.

+Reference Title Summary of Policy All minerals developments will have to provide information on pollution prevention, restoration and mitigation proposals.
 Restoration should be carried out in parallel with excavation where possible.
-Otherwise it should be connected in the shortest time practicable.
+Otherwise it should be completed in the shortest time practicable.
 Planning conditions will be applied to ensure that adequate provision is made for the restoration of workings.
-T Policy 54 Mineral Wastes See Table 12 above for full policy details.
-FOILCY 54 Winteral Wastes
+The Council will expect all minerals developments to avoid or satisfactorily mitigate any impacts on residential amenity, the natural, built and cultural heritage, and infrastructure capacities.
+After uses should result in environmental improvement rather than just restoring a site to its original state.
+After uses should add to the cultural, recreational or environmental assets of an area.
+A financial guarantee may be sought.
+Policy 54 Mineral Wastes See Table 10 for full policy details Policy 72 Pollution See Table 2 for full policy details